Lucy Cavendish College, Cambridge: College site

 For the first few years of the college's existence it occupied rooms first in Silver Street and then in Northampton Street.
 In 1970 it moved to its current site on the corner of Madingley Road and Lady Margaret Road, near Westminster College and St John's College, which had provided some of the land.

 In 1991 the college bought Balliol Croft, a neighbouring house to its grounds and former home of the economist Alfred Marshall and his wife Mary Paley Marshall, with whom he wrote his first economics textbook.
 The building was renamed Marshall House in his honour and used for student accommodation until 2001 when it was converted back to its original layout and used as the President's Lodge.
 Meanwhile, the majority of the college's buildings, including Warburton Hall and the library, were completed in the 1990s.

-The college is primarily situated on a site just north-west of central Cambridge bounded by Madingley Road and Lady Margaret Road.
-It is currently based around three converted 19th century villas and a new eco-friendly and accessible Passivhaus building, with facilities including student accommodation, porters’ lodge, library, teaching rooms, dining hall, gym, social spaces and a large café/bar.
+The college is situated on a site just north-west of central Cambridge bounded by Madingley Road and Lady Margaret Road.
+It is based around three converted 19th-century villas and a new eco-friendly and accessible Passivhaus building.
 The new accommodation building meets and exceeds the Passivhaus standard and 100% of the college's electricity is supplied by renewables.
 In 2022 the college received the Platinum Award for Green Impact, the highest award offered by the United Nations’ programme for environmentally and socially sustainable practice.

-There is on-site accommodation for 235 students with a further 98 rooms (including 10 flats) owned by the college near its main site, primarily at its new student centre at 100 Histon Road which was opened in 2014.
-In order to provide more accommodation, the college also rents neighbouring properties from St John's College and at Mount Pleasant Halls, which together provide a further 114 rooms and flats.
+There is accommodation for 235 students with a further 507 rooms near its main site.

-Student body
+Student life

-Lucy Cavendish has over 900 students, approximately 40% of whom are undergraduates and 60% graduates.
-Students originate from over 85 different countries, making it a distinctly international college.
-The college website states that "Students from every corner of the UK mix with students from around the world.
-Students with 'Access' qualifications interact with students who have studied for A-levels and the International Baccalaureate.

-The 2020 intake had 74% of new entrants that came from under-represented groups, compared to an average across the University of 64%.
-The 2021 intake has recorded an intake of 78% of new UK students from state schools or FE colleges compared to the University average of 70%.
-The 2022 intake has recorded an intake of 91.1% of new UK students from state schools or FE colleges compared to the University average of 90%.
+Lucy Cavendish has more than 1000 students, approximately 40% of whom are undergraduates.
+The 2022 intake has recorded an intake of 91.1% of new UK students from state schools or FE colleges compared to the University average of 72.5%.

-Lucy Cavendish students are also called "Lucians".